unneon/vaxtify/README.md

 ### Install the browser extension

-View the [latest release](https://github.com/unneon/vaxtify/releases/latest) on github and click on the vaxtify.xpi asset.
+If you installed Vaxtify from AUR, restart Firefox and activate the extension in the application menu.
-Your browser should download and install it after asking you for permission.
+Otherwise, view the [latest release](https://github.com/unneon/vaxtify/releases/latest) on GitHub and click on the vaxtify.xpi asset to install it.

 ### Enjoy